catmaid/CATMAID/INSTALL.md

 phppgadmin is optional, but is suggested if you are not comfortable with interacting with PostgreSQL from a terminal.
-Update the password for your catmaid user in `/home/alice/catmaid/docs/createuser.sql`
+Update the password for your catmaid user in `/home/alice/catmaid/docs/createuser.sql`.
+If you want the database to be called something other than `catmaid` you also change that in the lines beginning `CREATE DATABASE` and `\c` in the same file.

-Then run those commands as the postgres user:
+Then you should run the commands in that file as the postgres user:

 	sudo -u postgres psql < docs/createuser.sql